-Spring might be for cleaning but summer is the perfect time for redecorating and renovating.
-And while common rooms of the home that are often prime for renovating include kitchens and bathrooms, don’t discount the nursery.
+Spring might be for cleaning but summer is the perfect time for redecorating and renovating different rooms of the home, including the nursery.
+Sure, common rooms of the home that are often prime for renovating include kitchens and bathrooms.
+But don’t discount the nursery.
 Whether the nursery was decorated a while ago and your baby is now approaching toddler age, or you’re getting it prepped for baby number-two, there are plenty of ways you can give the room a quick and simply refresh.

 You can, of course, go big and update major pieces of furniture or just make minor changes to freshen up the room and give it a new look.

 Update nursery furniture for a new look

 If you bought a convertible crib that is now moving to another room to be used as a daybed for an older child, you might be looking to get another crib for the nursery.
 If you’re switching up the paint or wallpaper as well, or the overall colour scheme, you can consider going with another colour crib, too, like white or grey if your first crib was brown.
 Even if you are keeping the same paint or wallpaper, a new colour crib will adjust the overall look.
 This will mean getting new furniture to match, like a dresser, change table, or even glider.

 If you’re outfitting a new nursery or doing a complete overhaul, it would make sense to look into nursery bundles that include a crib and other pieces of furniture.
 Some even come with other pieces, like a stroller and/or car seat, perfect to kill two birds with one stone as you prep for the arrival of a new little one.
 But if you are just looking for a refresh, consider updating just one or two pieces.
 Something as simple as moving a glider down to the living room or basement and getting a different styled one for a nursery could make a world of difference in the room.